pankajvshrma/U.S.-Presidents/README.md

 The results of the topic modeling analysis of the presidential speeches suggest that the technique accurately identified latent themes or dis- courses across different presidential speeches over time.
-The results also suggest that it is an eective tool for producing new insights into the history of presidential speeches, including nding similarities between speeches that otherwise might not be apparent.
+The results also suggest that it is an effective tool for producing new insights into the history of presidential speeches, including nding similarities between speeches that otherwise might not be apparent.